israelali1424/SIE_Notes/what_I_need_to_study_.md

 Converting the money into other forms of assets, like securities or properties.
 Conducting international wire transfers to obscure the money trail.
 Integration: This is the final stage, where the laundered money is integrated into the legitimate economy.
 The now "clean" money is made available to the criminal for use.
 Methods include:

+Check the area of focus from exam for deatils